mvolkmann/blog/src/zig.md

 // Enums must be defined with const or comptime, not var.
 // A type must be specified for an enum
-// in order to override its default ordinal values. const Color = enum(u8) {
+// in order to access and override its default ordinal values. const Color = enum(u8) {
     red, // defaults to 0
     yellow, // assigned 1